DRob1260/string-matching-parallelization/README.md

 # string-matching-parallelization
-A demonstration of multithreaded string-matching algorithms for IT388 at Illinois State University.
+A demonstration of parallelized string-matching algorithms for IT388 at Illinois State University.